Free Educational Q&A for Students - Train Your Brain

 The debate between Federalists, who favor a strong central government, and Anti-Federalists, who prefer limited government, continues today.
 Recent crises have led to increased support for Federalist ideas, as people often turn to government for economic stability during tough times.

-5 views Updated 2 days ago
+104 views Updated about 2 months ago

 History High School